 … That we must, we simply must.
 Stick booted foot deep in a bog.
 We must struggle to climb and surmount a small peak.
 We must get an eyeful of coarse pollen.
 We must, without actually meaning to, slide down a moss covered hill into a sharp glacial rockpile .
 We must long for too much heat, too much cold, too much stink, too much damp.
 Too much pain.

-… And then as tell our home voice control to adjust the temperature and dim the LED lights (a settings group we have named oneness) in our small mini-mansion of Nature, that this entire experience is all the more precious because, that this is a temporary joy, a privilege on a knife-edge, because we know the area our time capsule of a cabin occupies is currently protected land, but that it might, at any given moment, with the practiced flip of a lovely pen (or twelve pens, to be handed out to each official involved in the regulatory relaxation) that this land will suddenly lose its sheltered state and fall headlong into the ever-consuming, ever wanting entropy of the machine state, of the sharing economy’s maw, there to be ground up and consumed in a manner far more efficient than unassisted biological processes could ever creatively destroy.
+… And then as we tell our home voice control to adjust the temperature and dim the LED lights (a settings group we have named oneness) in our small mini-mansion of Nature, that this entire experience is all the more precious because this is a temporary joy, a privilege on a knife-edge.
+Because we know the area our time capsule of a cabin occupies is currently protected land, but that it might, at any given moment, with the practiced flip of a lovely pen (or twelve pens, to be handed out to each official involved in the regulatory relaxation) suddenly lose its sheltered state, and fall headlong into the ever-consuming, ever wanting entropy of the machine state, of the sharing economy’s maw, there to be ground up and consumed in a manner far more efficient than unassisted biological processes could ever creatively destroy.

-And seeing that, and reading of that and dreaming of that sometimes, so that after an evening of a slightly larger than normal number of glasses of single malt, and seeing that I saw it all.
+And seeing that, and reading of that and dreaming of that sometimes, so that after an evening of a slightly larger than normal number of glasses of single malt I knew that I saw it all.
 And that bleak heart of desire, that satchel carried by the wanderer, it opened and whispered these words in my waiting, in fact expectant, ear: You want this, you really, really want this.

 And now… stepping again into the present, you know my fate.

 … Now, I wake up every morning in my cabin nestled in the heart of The Woods.

 … Now I live in a state of Nature.

 … Now I exist in my Personal Kingdom.